 Unrestricted net position is the remaining net position, which can be further categorized as designated or undesignated.
 Designated assets are not governed by statute or contract but are committed for specific purposes pursuant to the Authority's policy and/or board directives.
 Designated assets include funds and assets committed to working capital.
-The Authority's designated assets include fixed assets - net and unspent bond proceeds used for the cost and acquisition of the water system.

-(m) Bond Discounts and Premiums
+(I) Bond Discounts and Premiums